Climbing and Bouldering Mecca at Joshua Tree National Park

 Quintessential Joshua Tree National Park - boulders and Joshua trees.

-100 year old Barker Dam predates a creation of this park.
-With a seasonal rainfall, such a dam is the only way to collect water for farming.
+100-year-old Barker Dam predates the creation of this park.
+With seasonal rainfall, such a dam is the only way to collect water for farming.
 Wild animals still use water from this dam for drinking.

 A scenic road to Keys View, the highest point at the park.